amgz1997/intership_project/README.md

 => rosrun rqt_py_trees rqt_py_trees

 ## Warning  !!!

-Code (to correct soon ):
+=> To correct soon

-1)Revoir la prise de l'object (pick)
+Code :

+1)Review the pick of the object
-2)Voir comment exécuter l'arbre en seul fois ( soit command ros ou command py_trees ) ou l'arreter après une exécution !!!
+2)Review to execute the tree in one time ( either command ros or command py_trees ) or stop it after one execution !!!
-3) Change the package name navigation to task !!!
+3) Change the package name navigation to task or scenario !!!